schilkp/Tonbandgeraet/docs/doc/valmarkers.md

 ```

-A trace of this imaginary fimware would like this:
+A trace of this imaginary firmware would look like this:
 ![Valmarker Example Trace.](./imgs/valmarkers.png)